2007–08 Slovak Cup

 The 2007–08 Slovak Cup was the 39th season of Slovakia's annual knock-out cup competition and the fourteenth since the independence of Slovakia.
-It began on 7 August 2007 with Round 1 and ended on 1 May 2008 with the Final.
-The winners of the competition earned a place in the First qualifying round of the UEFA Cup.
+It began on 7 August 2007 with the matches of first round and ended on 1 May 2008 with the final.
+The winners of the competition earned a place in the first qualifying round of the UEFA Cup.
 Zlaté Moravce were the defending champions.

 First round

 The sixteen games were played on 7 August 2007 and the match TJ Sokol Dolná Ždaňa – HFK Prievidza was played on 21 August 2007.